Overview of Access Control¶

 This role is typically used in cases where explicit access control is not needed and all users are viewed as equal with regard to their access rights.

-When creating roles that will serve as the owners of objects in the system, we recommend creating a hierarchy of custom roles, with the top-most custom role assigned to the system role SYSADMIN.
-That way, the system administrators will be able to manage all warehouses and all databases, while maintaining management of user and roles restricted to users granted the SECURITYADMIN or ACCOUNTADMIN roles.
+When creating roles that will serve as the owners of securable objects in the system, Snowflake recommends creating a hierarchy of custom roles, with the top-most custom role assigned to the system role SYSADMIN.
+This role structure allows system administrators to manage all objects in the account, such as warehouses and database objects, while restricting management of users and roles to the USERADMIN role.

-Conversely, if a custom role is not assigned to SYSADMIN through a role hierarchy, the system administrators will not be able to manage the objects owned by the role.
-Only those roles granted the MANAGE GRANTS privilege (typically only the SECURITYADMIN role) will see the objects and be able to modify their access grants.
+Conversely, if a custom role is not assigned to SYSADMIN through a role hierarchy, the system administrators cannot manage the objects owned by the role.
+Only those roles granted the MANAGE GRANTS privilege (only the SECURITYADMIN role by default) can view the objects and modify their access grants.

 For more details, see Access Control Privileges.